 Marketing with postcards has long been an affordable way for many types of businesses to reach their customers.
 My veterinarian, for instance, always sends postcards with colorful, entertaining cartoon illustrations of cats, dogs, and other assorted animals.
-The mailings are irresistible and, of course, also contain the customary reminder on the print side that one of our dogs is due to a check-up.
+The mailings are irresistible and, of course, also contain the customary reminder on the print side that one of our dogs is due for a check-up.

 They are also very effective; we haven’t missed scheduling an appointment yet.